Kapa Haka

 Manu Mātārae (Senior Kapa Haka rōpū)

 Manu Mātārae is a name gifted to us by Lauana Thomas.
 Manu means bird, and mātārae means an important person leading the others.
 Envisage birds in the sky flying in a v-shape.
-Those leaders are inspiring and caring for our new fledgling birds in the middle of the v-shape (Manu Rere – The junior/middle Kapa Haka rōpū
+Those leaders are inspiring and caring for our new fledgling birds in the middle of the v-shape (Manu Rere – Junior Team Kapa Haka rōpū)

-Teachers: Lisa Agnew, Alison Tay, and Jolene Casey.
+Teachers: Lisa Agnew, Alison Tay, and Rachel Phillips

 Manu Mātārae comes together on a Wednesday afternoon for 40 minutes to learn waiata, waiata ringa, haka, and sasa.